b00f/b00f.github.io/docs/_posts/2025-04-23-define_interfaces_properly.md

 Naming an interface `RedisPort` is too specific.
 It’s better to name it something more general, like `CachePort`.

-## Interfaces Should Be Cohesive

-Another improvement is to remove the `Close()` method.
-It doesn't align with the rest of the interface, which focuses on caching operations.
-Including `Close()` is like adding "can die" to describe a flower.
-Sure, everything dies, but it's not relevant to the core behavior we're describing.

-Interfaces should expose **harmonious** methods that embody a single responsibility or a cohesive set of behaviors.

-## Interfaces Can Support Partial Implementation
+## Extending Interfaces Through Composition

-Some languages like Rust allow partial implementation of traits.
-While Go doesn't support this natively with interfaces, you can achieve similar functionality using embedded structs with method promotion.
+While Go doesn't support partial implementation of interfaces natively, you can achieve similar results through struct embedding and method promotion.
+This allows you to build richer functionality on top of a minimal interface without forcing every implementation to carry the extra weight.

 ## A Cleaner, More Flexible Interface